stanford-oval/genie-cloud/doc/thingpedia-helpers.md

-# APIs available to Thingpedia interfaces
+# Thingpedia Device API Reference

-This documents details the APIs available to Thingpedia interfaces (JS packages uploaded to Thingpedia).
+This documents details the APIs available to Thingpedia devices (JS packages uploaded to Thingpedia).
 Most APIs are part of the [thingpedia](https://github.com/Stanford-Mobisocial-IoT-Lab/thingpedia-api) JS package, with the exception of the [Engine class](#class-engine) and the [Platform class](#class-platform), which are part of [thingengine-core](https://github.com/Stanford-Mobisocial-IoT-Lab/thingengine-core).